OpenC3/docs.openc3.com/_posts/2023-02-23-openc3-cosmos-5-5-0-released.markdown

 ## Environment Variable Support For Not Installing Default Tools

-We also added some new environment variables to prevent the installation of some of standard tools.
+We also added some new environment variables to prevent the installation of the standard tools.
 You can use these if you have customized one of the tools or simply don't need one of our default tools.

 ## Important Bug Fixes